Marianne Timmer: Personal life

 Timmer was born in Sappemeer.
 She was previously married to her former coach Peter Mueller.
 They were married in Las Vegas in 2001, after which he added her to Spaar Select, his skating team, against the wishes of the other skaters, in what a reviewer of his autobiography called a "dominating and intimidating" way.
 Timmer and Mueller broke up in 2003, and Mueller avenged himself on Timmer in his autobiography.
-She is married to ex-goalkeeper Henk Timmer.
+She was married to ex-goalkeeper Henk Timmer.
 After a fifteen-year relationship and seven years of marriage, the couple split up in 2019.